Joshuailuma/Own-Your-Property-Next-JS/README.md

 - The front end was built using Next Js and Tailwind CSS

-- The smart contract was developed using Solidity, tested compiled and deployed to **Goerli Testnet** with Hardhat
+- The [smart contract](https://github.com/Joshuailuma/Own_your_property_hardhat) was developed using Solidity, tested compiled and deployed to **Goerli Testnet** with Hardhat

 - Images and metadata are stored on IPFS and pinned to IPFS using Pinata pinning service

-- The user properties stored in the blockchain are queried using TheGraph
+- The user properties stored in the blockchain are queried using [TheGraph protocol](https://github.com/Joshuailuma/Graph_Transfer_Property)

 ## Live site